Kavarera/Kavarera/README.md

 # 👋 Hi, I’m Kavarera

-I work here as a programmer, I like to share ideas.
+I work here as a programmer, I'd like to share ideas.
 For now i'm learning Android 😁😁!!!

 👀 I’m interested in
 - C#